dylanmc/CryptoBook/src/02_encoding.rst

    it's not a problem, but in other cases, it means that you get the wrong answer.
-Think about whether you can check whether overflow that results in a wrong answer has occured either before or after the addition has happened.
+Think about whether you can check whether overflow that results in a wrong answer has occurred either before or after the addition has happened.
    Hint: think about the various possible cases separately.

 .. index:: one's complement